ibm-cloud-docs/ContinuousDelivery/index.md

  * The resource group or organization to create the toolchain in.
 Click the link to switch between selecting resource groups and orgs.
 If you want to use a different resource group or org, select it from the list of available resource groups or orgs.
  * The provider for your source repository, such as GitHub, GitLab, or Bitbucket.
 If you want to use a different source provider, select it from the list of available repos.

-   Resource groups are available in the Dallas, Washington, London, Frankfurt, Sydney, and Tokyo regions.
+   Resource groups are available in the Dallas, Washington, London, Frankfurt, Sydney, Osaka, and Tokyo regions.
 Cloud Foundry orgs are supported in the Dallas, London, and Frankfurt regions.
    {: important}

 1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 A few of the tool integrations do not require configuration.
 For information about configuring the tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations).